WorkplaceX/Framework/Framework/Server/wwwroot/Readme.md

 * Files in this folder Framework/Server/wwwroot are default files and can be overwritten in Server/wwwroot folder.
 * Files in this folder need to be marked with "Copy to Output Directory=Always".
-* When overwriting index.html in Server/wwwroot folder, run "BuildTool buildClient" again.
+* When overwriting index.html in Server/wwwroot folder, run "BuildTool buildClient".
-* File bootstrap.min.css wont't work for publish!
-Use bootstrap.css!